banzaicloud/koperator-docs/docs/benchmarks/_index.md

 ## EKS

-1. Create the cluster itself:

-    ```bash
-    banzai cluster create
-    ```

-    The required cluster template file can be found [here](https://raw.githubusercontent.com/banzaicloud/koperator/master/docs/benchmarks/infrastructure/cluster_eks.json)

-    > Please don't forget to fill out the template with the created ids.
+1. Create a test cluster with 3 nodes for Zookeeper, 3 for Kafka, 1 Master node and 2 node for clients.

-    Once your cluster is up and running we can move on to set up the Kubernetes infrastructure.
+    Once your cluster is up and running you can set up the Kubernetes infrastructure.

 1. Create a StorageClass which enables high performance disk requests.